scala/docs.scala-lang/overviews/macros/typemacros.md

 **Eugene Burmako**

 Type macros are a pre-release feature included in so-called macro paradise, a dedicated branch in the official Scala repository.
 To learn more about macro paradise, check out [my talk](http://scalamacros.org/news/2012/12/18/macro-paradise.html).
+To get a nightly build of macro paradise, follow the instructions at [scalamacros.org](http://scalamacros.org/download.html).

 ## Intuition